EtienneAr/ISAE-PIE-quadruped-solo_pybullet/README.md

 ```shell
 python3 isae/scripts/run_simulation.py
 ```
+The `run_simulation.py` script contains hand-written parameters that are passed to a `footTrajectoryController` and a `walkSimulation` instances.
+The first one is customizable and basically describes the parameters of the walking behavior we want to test.
+The second one handles parameters like data logs, simulation duration, and also has methods for data visualization.

+**TODO** : include more examples in `run_simulation`.

 ## Code structure
 All the code can be found in the `isae` folder.
 Here is a quick overview of the folders it contains :